aungkw/Raster2Shapefile_R/README.md

 # Raster2Shapefile_R
-This code allow the digital elevation model raster file (.tif) to convert to shapefile (.shp) using R code.
+This code allows the digital elevation model raster file (.tif) boundary to convert to shapefile (.shp) using R code.